chrilef/BactEpiGenPro/README.md

 To visualise canonical methylation in your samples, you can run the SeqWord Motif Mapper program.

+## 1. Installation

+Either fork the repository or download the .zip file under the 'code' section in GitHub and extract to your desired file path.

+###Hardware

+This program has been tested on Windows and Linux based systems.
+It requires minimal computational resources and takes between 1-20 minutes to complete, depending on the size of your files and the complexity of the search parameters.

+### Software & dependencies

+1. You will need to install Python v3.0.0+ to run this program (https://www.python.org/downloads/).
+After installation, in a command-line interface, install the following dependency: 'pip3 install numpy'.

+## 2. Running

+Navigate into the SeqWord MotifMapper 3.1 directory:
+	'cd SeqWord MotifMapper 3.1'

+Then run the program as follows:
 <pre>
 Program SeqWord MotifMapper v3.0
 Author: O. Reva (oleg.reva@up.ac.za)